Stacks Image 5

 Celtic music from the traditional sounds of the Scottish Lowland pipes, guitar, fiddle, dulcimer, and bodhran, through the stirring sounds of the pipes and drums, Scottish Fest has it all.
 See our Past Performers page.

-Joining us for their first time on Main Stage is the traditional and eclectic Celtic band Crooked Kilt.
+Joining us for their first time on Main Stage is Haylee Adamson & Clan.

-Crooked Kilt is a family band.
-They have been playing in the Spokane, Washington area for well over 20 years.
+Haylee Adamson & Clan is a family band.
+They have been playing in the Prosser, Washington area for several years.

 Stacks Image 1661

-The Katie Jane Band performs traditional and original fiddle music spanning Scotland, Ireland, Wales, Canada, and the USA.
+The Katie Jane Band performs traditional and original fiddle music from across Scotland, Ireland, Wales, Canada, and the USA.
 Their music takes listeners on a joyful journey through the folklore of Celtic music, and their engaging storytelling relates the audience to the sweetness of everyday human experience.

 Stacks Image 1810